awslabs/aws-codepipeline-time-windows/README.md

-# AWS CodePipeline Time Windows Tests
+# AWS CodePipeline Time Windows

 The resources in this repository will help you setup required AWS resources for building time window and black days based approvals in AWS CodePipeline.